-The whole of Robinswood Hill, including the SUB23 site, was subject to a desk-based assessment (GUAD1992) in 2000 which drew together the known archaeological information of the area and identified further potential areas of research.
-East of the site, an area covering the former Selwyn School and gardens was subject to desk-based assessment (GUAD1952).
-This assessed the distribution and importance of archaeological remains within the area in order to inform a conservation plan of the school site.
-To the south of the school is a large area where three desk-based assessments (GUAD1711, GUAD1712, GUAD2120) have been carried out, all to identify the nature and extent of heritage assets in advance of a re-development of the area.
+The area of the SUB41 site was subject to a desk-based assessment (GUAD1952) that also included the former Selwyn School.
+This assessed the distribution and importance of archaeological remains within the area in order to inform a conservation plan of the site.
+The assessment showed that the house and grounds had been developed since the late 16th century with changes and alterations occurring later.
+To the south of the SUB41 site is a large area where three desk-based assessments (GUAD1711, GUAD1712 and GUAD2120) have been carried out, all to identify the nature and extent of heritage assets in advance of a re-development of the area.
+The whole of Robinswood Hill, to the east of the site, was subject to a desk-based assessment (GUAD1992) in 2000 which drew together the known archaeological information of the area and identified further potential areas of research.